Inclusive Curriculum and Enrichment

 - Promoting a collaborative approach to meeting the needs of learners.

-A large number of students across a variety of need fall are supported by the Inclusive Curriculum and Enrichment Department.
+A large number of students across a variety of need are supported by the Inclusive Curriculum and Enrichment Department.
 These include:

 - Students with non-verified learning difficulties, particularly in Literacy and Numeracy